Maximinodotpy/articles/037 - Color Scheme Store for Svelte/_blog/article.md

 ---
-name: 'Custom Svelte Store'
+name: Custom Svelte Store
-slug: 'custom-store-for-svelte'
+slug: custom-store-for-svelte
-tags: ['svelte', 'custom-svelte-stores', 'web_apis', 'user_interface']
+tags: ""
-category: 'Webdevelopment'
+category: Webdevelopment
-status: 'publish'
+status: publish
-description: "Let's make a Custom Svelte Store to manage the current color scheme of our website, that is reactive in multiple tabs and windows."
+description: Let's make a Custom Svelte Store to manage the current color scheme of our website, that is reactive in multiple tabs and windows.
 ---

 Welcome to this relatively short and simple tutorial on creating a [Custom Svelte Store](https://svelte.dev/tutorial/custom-stores) that manages the current color scheme.